mysterioustrousers/MTMigration/README.md

 If a user was at version `0.8`, skipped `0.9`, and upgraded to `1.0`, then both the `0.9` *and* `1.0` blocks would run.

+If you need a block that runs on every application update (even if you don't specify a block for that version), pass that block to the `updateApplicationBlock:` method.
+It will be called on every change of the version of your application.

 For debugging/testing purposes, you can call `reset` to clear out the last migration MTMigration remembered, causing all migrations to run from the beginning: